joepalermo/joepalermo.github.io/_posts/2020-12-19-book-review-what-is-thought.md

 What sort of an algorithm for this problem could have such low computational complexity, e.g.  O(n^4)?
 Well if we relax the constraint that we must find the absolute best short program then it’s reasonable to suppose one could do it with some kind of hill-climbing procedure.
 Of course, in very rough terms this is clearly how evolution works.

-Hill Climbing
+## Hill Climbing

-In some sense it’s clear that hill climbing is the only way that simple adaptive systems can become complex adaptive systems.
+Hill climbing is the only way that simple systems can become complex systems without anything getting injected from the outside.
+As humans we can design complex systems from scratch, but that’s only because we are the result of a very long process of hill climbing which began from extremely simple systems.

+Clearly hill climbing is more efficient than random search because it makes use of the heuristic than a good solution can be made into a better solution through incremental steps starting from the good solution.
+If you jump too far away from the good solution in one jump then you don’t have any guarantees about what you’ll find there and you’re back to random search.

+Baum explains very nicely another reason why hill climbing is so effective:  “[Hill climbing] essentially does credit assignment on each change of candidate solutions.
+That is, when the algorithm makes a change in one or a few components of a big complicated solution, say a program or a neural net, it evaluates whether the change is good in the context of the rest of its current choices of all the other parameter values in the system…In this way it assigns credit to that particular choice of component, in the context of the whole solution.” pg.
+120

+## Meta-Learning Stacks

+Forthcoming…

 ***

-Meta-Learning Stacks

-***

-Notes on Interesting Ideas
+## Notes on Interesting Ideas

 Ch 1